MatheusChein/drunk-o-clock/README.md

 ## :dart: About ##

-Letmeask - App developed in React to help people select the best drinks they want to learn and party with friends!
+Drunk o'clock - App developed in React to help people select the best drinks they want to learn and party with friends!
 Project created using [TheCockTailDB](https://www.thecocktaildb.com/api.php)

 ## :sparkles: Features ##